PrinceOfTheEast/StudyZone/README.md

 [Author](https://github.com/PrinceOfTheEast/StudyZone/tree/master#author)

 ## Prerequisites
-*Android Studio is required to be installed on the computer that will open this project for development
+*Android Studio is required to be installed and set up

 *Emulator or smartphone used to deploy and test the application will need to be running Android 0S Version 5.0 and above